Al Anthony

-Al Anthony (born Almondo Antonio Vincenzo Fiori in 1930 in Endicott, New York) is an American former Los Angeles area radio personality and pioneer rock and roll DJ.
-Anthony was most well known as a disc jockey for KAFY 550 AM in Bakersfield, California during the 1950s and later at KFXM 590 AM and co-located sister station(KDUO-FM) in San Bernardino, California during the 1960s, where he was also the station's Director of Operations.
-Later, he was Executive Vice President of the Tullis & Hearne California chain of broadcasting stations.
-In late Fall of 1958 and early Winter of 1959, Anthony was the top rated DJ in the United States, by share of rated audience, not by market size.
+Al Anthony (born Almondo Antonio Vincenzo Fiori; 1929 in Endicott, New York) is an American former Los Angeles area radio personality and pioneer rock and roll DJ.
+Anthony was most well known as a disc jockey for KAFY 550 AM in Bakersfield, California during the 1950s and later at KFXM 590 AM and co-located sister station(KDUO-FM) in San Bernardino, California during the 1960s, where he was also the station's director of operations.
+Later, he was executive vice president of the Tullis & Hearne California chain of broadcasting stations.